By Namrata Arora Last Updated:

 The bhaiji of the gurdwara applies tilak on the groom’s forehead and recites religious rhymes.
 Both the families give each other gifts, and the bride and the groom exchange rings.

 After the engagement, the groom’s family (mostly female members) visit the bride’s house and the groom’s mother covers her future daughter-in-law’s head with a chunni.
 She also gives her gifts, jewellery and clothes.
 For good omen, the groom’s mother also applies a little mehendi on the bride’s palms.

 This ritual is one of the most awaited ones in the lives of almost all Sikh and Punjabi girls.
 In this, the bride’s maternal uncle gets her red and white bangles on which golden coloured kalire are tied.

 This tradition signifies that both the bride as well as the groom are not allowed to leave their respective houses before the wedding.

 In this ceremony, a sacred red thread is tied on the bride’s left and the groom’s right hand, a few days prior to the wedding.
 This sacred thread is believed to protect the couple from bad omen.

-Commonly known as the haldi ceremony in most of the Indian weddings, a paste made of turmeric, powdered barley and mustard oil is applied on the bride and the groom in the vatna ceremony.
+Commonly known as the haldi ceremony in most Indian weddings, a paste made of turmeric, powdered barley and mustard oil is applied on the bride and the groom in the vatna ceremony.

 This is yet another fun-filled function of a Sikh wedding.
 In this, the families of the bride and the groom organise either a combined get-together or separate ones for their close relatives and friends.
 Mehendi is applied on the hands of both the bride and the groom, and the female members of their families as well.
 Members of both the families also prepare dance gigs and present their performances on the day of the mehendi function.